Ontario Highway 2A: Toronto–Newcastle

-The Toronto section of Highway 2A is the only one of the five iterations that is still evident and in use today.
-Although it is no longer provincially maintained, it is still referenced by its highway designation on signage.

 As automobile use in southern Ontario grew in the early twentieth century, road design and construction advanced significantly.
 Following frequent erosion of the former macadamized Lake Shore Road, a cement road known as the Toronto–Hamilton Highway was proposed in January 1914.
 By November 1914, the proposal was approved, and work began quickly to construct the road from Toronto to Hamilton known today as Lake Shore Boulevard and Lakeshore Road.
 The road was formally opened on November 24, 1917, 18 ft wide and nearly 40 mi long.
 It was the first concrete road in Ontario, as well as one of the longest stretches of concrete road between two cities in the world.

 Over the next decade, vehicle usage increased substantially, and by 1920 Lakeshore Road was again highly congested on weekends.
 In response, the Department of Highways examined improving another road between Toronto and Hamilton.
 Middle Road, a continuation of Queen Street west of the Humber River, was chosen to avoid delays on Dundas or Lakeshore.
 The road was to be more than twice the width of Lakeshore Road at 40 ft, and would carry two lanes of traffic in either direction.

-Construction on what was then known as the Queen Street Extension (not to be confused with The Queensway) between Highway 10 and Highway 27 began in early 1931, and between Highway 27 and the Humber River on November 1, 1931.
+Construction on what was then known as the Queen Street Extension between Highway 10 and Highway 27 began in early 1931, and between Highway 27 and the Humber River on November 1, 1931.